cofoeducistudent/tam-ms1-c/README.md

 ![File Layout Structure](assets/support/site-filestructure.png)
 ---

-I will implement the above filestructure for the website
+I will implement the above file structure for the website

 The **ROOT** folder will hold all the other folders -